Monday, September 30, 2024

 Watch House Rotherhithe

-Such was the proliferation of 'body snatching' that Watch Houses were built, besides graveyards, and were manned by armed watchmen.
+Such was the proliferation of 'body snatching' that Watch Houses were built, beside graveyards, and were manned by armed watchmen.

 In 1832 an Act was passed by Parliament that encouraged the construction of private cemeteries outside central London.